dmisino/simulacra_rs/README.md

 # simulacra
-simulacra is a simulation engine and testbed for creating intelligent, interactive agents inside evolving narrative worlds using large language models.
+simulacra is a framework for creating and testing agents simulating intelligent, interactive behavior using large language models.

+Note: Don't try this yet.
+Early development.
+Check back in a couple weeks.

-Large Language models (LLMs) act as stateless computation engines, where their world view is generated instantly with each prompt, based on training data and the context that is provided to it.
-Language models can be trained with new or domain specific data, allowing them to respond in a useful way to specific types of questions.
-But beyond this, with no memory of their own, the key to harnessing natural language processing for creating systems that provide immersive, continuous experiences is in building supporting frameworks that provide context and instruction.
-Prompts are structured to provide everything the language model requires to rebuild a world view so it can generate output that appears intelligent and believable.
+Large Language models (LLMs) act as stateless natural language computation engines, where their world view is generated in an instant based on their training data and the context that is provided in each prompt.
+The key to harnessing their power for creating systems that provide immersive experiences useful for all types of interactive media is in creating the supporting frameworks that structure prompts to provide everything necessary for the model to understand and successfully synthesise an appropriate output that gives the allusion of intelligence and continuity of thought.

-This project attempts to use LLM technology to create agents that model realistic behavior, that a user can interact with, and whose world and story will continue to evolve over time.
-The main purpose of this effort is to experiment with, and demonstrate, what is currently possible using language models for creating believable, interactive characters and dynamic story lines.

-Note: This project is in development.
-Everything described here is subject to change.
+To that end, the LLM must be supplied in every call with contextual queues, a memory of past interactions, and effective guidance in the processing of each query for it to successfully produce the desired results.

 ## Features

-- Generate agents with random personality traits, motivations and backstory
+- Automatically generate agents with random personality traits, motivations and backstory
-- Generate a world and specific location that the agent inhabits
+- Autmatically create a world and specific location that the character inhabits
-- Agents maintain a running memory stream of past events and interactions, which influence future behaviors
-- The world and its agents can continue to develop without user interaction
-- Interact with an agent as a character from their story, with those interactions becoming part of their memory stream and influencing future behavior
-- Interact with an agent as a user outside of their story, to question or test them without those interactions becoming part of their memories
-- Manually inject world memories, location memories, or agent memories, to steer how the story unfolds
-- Inspect simulation internal details, such as world, location and agent summaries and memories
+- Allow the agents to freely go about their lives, interact with each other, develop friendships, adversaries, or anything else that normally happens in the life of an individual
+- Talk to any agent at any point in their existence and see how their story and personality are evolving
+- Query an agents memories,

+## Commands

+After building and running, an environment (stored in memory as an environment tree) will have been created.
+You can then add people to the environment and they will automatically go about their lives.
+A running history of activities and interactions will be displayed as they occur.
+At any time you can see what is happening with your people, or modify some aspect of the simulation using available commands.

 ## Installation

 To run this project, you'll need Rust installed on your machine.
 You can follow the instructions at https://www.rust-lang.org/tools/install.

+For a data storage, this project uses [RocksDB](https://rocksdb.org/), a high performance, embeddable persistent key-value store.
+This requires [LLVM compiler](https://github.com/llvm/llvm-project) be installed on your system.
+You can find the latest installer for LLVM appropriate for your os [here](https://github.com/llvm/llvm-project/releases/).

 ## Clone the repository
 ```